 - The language spoken by Warli tribe:

-- Varli language is in an unwritten form which is used by Warli tribes.
+- Varli language is in an unwritten form that is used by Warli tribes.
 It is classified as Konkani language.
 (Note: Varli is classified under Marathi by Grierson (Grierson’s Linguistic Survey of India) as well as A.M.
 Ghatage (Warli of Thana, vol. VII of A Survey of Marathi dialects).
 Part of Indo-Aryan languages.

 - Traditionally, they were a semi-nomadic tribe.
 They started with hunting.
 The tribe is usually led by one head.
 Presently, the tribe is found in agriculture and many of them grow crops like rice and wheat.
 They also sell toddy, mahua and fuelwood.